tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Draws the player's current sprite (animation) and inventory items (their hitboxes) onto the specified surface.

 **Parameters:**
--`surface`: pygame.Surface - The surface where game elements will be drawn.
+- `surface`: pygame.Surface - The surface where game elements will be drawn.

 **Returns:**
--`None`: The method returns None
+- `None`: The method returns None

 **Example:**
 ```python